e all expect to be treated fairly and equitably at work.

 Is your goal to remain on the job for as long as possible?
 Do you want to leave your current job, but get the best possible severance pay and agreement?
 Do you want to change the culture in your workplace by filing a class action lawsuit along with other colleagues who have faced similar unfair treatment?

 The type of approach you take would depend on what you wish to accomplish.

 Using a top contingency employment attorney for your case is an important decision.
-The experienced Los Angeles employment attorneys at Kingsley & Kingsley have nearly four decades of experience helping individuals stand up and fight against unfair treatment at work.
+The experienced Los Angeles employment attorneys at Kingsley and Kingsley Employment Lawyers have nearly four decades of experience helping individuals stand up and fight against unfair treatment at work.

-Be it sexual harassment, discrimination, wage and hour issues, or wrongful termination, Kingsley and Kingsley attorneys have the knowledge, experience and resources to help you get the information you need and, if necessary, fight on your behalf to help you secure maximum compensation for your losses.
+Be it sexual harassment, discrimination, wage and hour issues, or wrongful termination, attorneys at Kingsley and Kingsley Employment Lawyers have the knowledge, experience and resources to help you get the information you need and, if necessary, fight on your behalf to help you secure maximum compensation for your losses.